 Recognizing the important role that physical resources play in supporting student success, Dr. Burnim has directed significant attention to modernizing teaching and research spaces throughout the university.
 The landscape of the campus is being transformed with the addition of a $71 million Fine and Performing Arts Center in 2012, a new $42 million Student Center in 2013 and an $107 million Science, Mathematics and Nursing complex slated to open in 2017, all providing the latest in technological innovations to support learning and student engagement.

-Prior to arriving at Bowie State University, Dr. Burnim served for 11 years as the chancellor at Elizabeth City State University.
+Prior to arriving at Bowie State University, Dr. Burnim served for 11 years as the Chancellor at Elizabeth City State University (ECSU).
 For his leadership as the 8th chief executive officer of ECSU, the university honored him with the naming of the Mickey L. Burnim Fine Arts Center.
-In addition, Former University of North Carolina Chancellor C. D. Spangler acknowledged his academic accomplishments by naming the Endowed Chair of Mathematics, Science and Technology at ECSU in his honor.
-Dr. Burnim also previously served as provost and vice chancellor for academic affairs at North Carolina Central University.
-Earlier in his career, he worked as assistant vice president for academic affairs in the General Administration of the University of North Carolina and as a staff economist at the U. S. Department of Housing and Urban Development.
+In addition, former University of North Carolina President C. D. Spangler acknowledged his leadership accomplishments by endowing a distinguished Chair of Mathematics, Science and Technology at ECSU in his honor.
+Dr. Burnim also previously served as Provost and Vice Chancellor for Academic Affairs at North Carolina Central University.
+Earlier in his career, he worked as Assistant Vice President for Academic Affairs in the General Administration of the University of North Carolina and as a staff economist at the U. S. Department of Housing and Urban Development.
 He began his career as a faculty member at Florida State University.

-Burnim recently completed his term as chairman of the board of the American Association of State Colleges and Universities (AASCU).
-He serves on the Central Intercollegiate Athletic Association (CIAA) Board of Directors having completed two terms as board chair.
+Burnim currently serves on the Board of Directors for the American Association of State Colleges and Universities (AASCU) after having completed a term as Chairman of the board.
+He also serves on the Central Intercollegiate Athletic Association (CIAA) Board of Directors having completed two terms as Chairman of that board.
 He has also served on the National Collegiate Athletic Association (NCAA) Presidents' Council for Division II and the board of directors for the National Association for Equal Opportunity in Higher Education (NAFEO).